-If you suffer from a pre-existing medical condition, you might be worried that your situation will affect the cost and quality of your health coverage.
-With Original Medicare and Medicare supplement plans like Medicare Advantage, it’s especially difficult to know if and when a policy will cover costs associated with your condition.
-For the most part, it is possible to get full coverage for a pre-existing condition under Medicare Advantage if you enroll on time.
-But keep in mind that there are several factors to consider if you’re looking to receive immediate benefits for your condition.
+If you suffer from a pre-existing medical condition, you may be wondering how your condition will affect the cost and quality of your health coverage.
+When it comes to Medicare, it’s difficult to know if and when a policy will cover costs associated with your condition.
+For the most part, it is possible to get full coverage for a pre-existing condition under Medicare Advantage.
+But keep in mind that there are several factors to consider if you want to receive immediate benefits for your condition.

 - Medicare Advantage plans will cover pre-existing conditions if you enroll on time.